Site Overlay

 They prepare patients for the non-invasive scan, correctly position them on the table, and operate the specialized X-ray equipment to acquire images of the patient’s hip and spine.

-Technologists also ensure the accuracy of the data, manage equipment quality, and provide information to radiologists and physicians to facilitate the accurate interpretation of scan results.
+Technologists also ensure data accuracy, manage equipment quality, and provide information to radiologists and physicians to facilitate accurate interpretation of scan results.

 What they do